 State & Local Legislative Priorities

-CHPA Promotes Responsible Self-Care to Empower Consumers to Manage Their Health and Well-Being
+Self-Care Empowers Consumers to Manage Their Health and Well-Being

-- Making healthy lifestyle choices (including physical activity and healthy eating to maintain good health and prevent illness)
+- Making healthy lifestyle choices (including physical activity and a healthy diet)

-- Self-recognition of symptoms (assessing and addressing symptoms and seeking the assistance of a healthcare professional when necessary)
+- Immediate recognition of symptoms associated with illness (assessing and addressing common ailments and seeking the assistance of a healthcare professional when necessary)

 - Self-monitoring (checking symptoms for signs of improvement or deterioration)

-- Self-management (managing symptoms alone, with the assistance of a healthcare professional when necessary, or in partnership with others with the same condition)
+- Self-management of sickness (managing symptoms alone, with the assistance of a healthcare professional when necessary, or in partnership with others with the same condition)

 Self-Care is prominent in CHPA’s vision: happier, healthier lives through responsible self-care.
 It is also prevalent in our mission: empower self-care by preserving and expanding choice and availability of consumer healthcare products.

 The appropriate use of over-the-counter medicines plays an important role in managing one’s health, which has both personal and public benefits.
 A recent study found that every dollar spent on over-the-counter medicines saves the United States healthcare system over $7 dollars each year totaling $146 billion in annual savings, and that without access to OTC medicine, over 60 million Americans would not seek treatment for their ailments at all.1 Additionally, over-the-counter medical devices like bandages, menstrual products, face masks, and at-home test kits, used for the purposes of prevention, testing, and treatment generate additional annual savings of $8 billion to the healthcare system.2 Furthermore, consumption of vitamin and mineral supplements can fill critical nutrient gaps, particularly for lower-income families that may experience food insecurities.